adupaix/Test_causality_with_BIA/README.md

 Scripts used to generate the results and figures of the following paper:

-Dupaix A., Deneubourg J.-L., Forget F., Tolloti M., Dagorn L., Capello M. (*in prep*).
-The low condition of tropical tuna associated with drifting Fish Aggregating Devices, a chicken-and-egg story.
+Dupaix A., Deneubourg J.-L., Forget F., Tolloti M., Dagorn L., Capello M. (*submitted*).
+Physiological condition as a cause or consequence of behavior, a chicken-and-egg story.

 Should you have any question, please contact me: amael.dupaix@ens-lyon.fr